 There are two main types of trials or studies - interventional and observational.

 Interventional trials aim to find out more about a particular intervention, or treatment.
-People taking part are put into different treatment groups, so that the research team can compare the results.
+A computer puts people taking part are put into different treatment groups.
+This is so that the research team can compare the results.

 Observational studies aim to find out what happens to people in different situations.
 The research team observe the people taking part, but they don’t influence what treatments people have.
 The people taking part aren’t put into treatment groups.

 There are different types of trials within these two groups.
 This page has information about